MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

 2. Go to "**Advanced**"
 3. Click on the **Developer mode** toggle and you're done!

-To copy the ID of an object in the desktop or web app, right-click the object and click on the **Copy ID** option.
+To copy the ID of an entity in the desktop or web app, right-click the entity and click on the **Copy ID** option.

 {% tabs %}
 {% tab title="Step 1" %}